markhobson/hamcrest-compose/README.md

 This feature description is also used to describe any mismatches.
 To specify a feature name for the mismatch only:

 	assertThat(person, hasFeature("a person with first name", "first name", Person::getFirstName, equalTo("ham")));

+### ComposeMatchers.hasFeatureValue

+This factory method builds a matcher that matches a feature value of an object.
+For example:

+	assertThat(person, hasFeatureValue(Person::getFirstName, "ham"));

+It is a convenience method for `hasFeature` with an [equalTo](http://hamcrest.org/JavaHamcrest/javadoc/1.3/org/hamcrest/CoreMatchers.html#equalTo(T)) matcher.

 ## Links